MrPowers/mungingdata/docs/pyspark/dict-map-to-multiple-columns.md

   - "pyspark"
 ---

+# Converting a PySpark Map / Dictionary to Multiple Columns

 Python dictionaries are stored in PySpark map columns (the `pyspark.sql.types.MapType` class).
 This blog post explains how to convert a map into multiple columns.

 You'll want to break up a map to multiple columns for performance gains and when writing data to different types of data stores.
 It's typically best to avoid writing complex columns.